syncfusion-content/flutter-docs/Flutter/maps/vector-layers/arc-layer.md

 ## Tooltip

-You can show additional information about the arc drawn using the [`MapArcLayer.tooltipBuilder`] property.
+You can show additional information about an arc drawn using the [`MapArcLayer.tooltipBuilder`] property.

 {% tabs %}
 {% highlight Dart %}